JakeHP/jCAW/README.md

 # The Solution

-jCAW, JSON-Confluence API Wrapper, enables a developer to easily and gracefully interact with any Confluence JSON API.
+jCAW, JSON-Confluence API Wrapper, makes working with Confluence's JSON API straight forward and easy to implement.

 # Install